This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 Special Assignment Requirements

-Remember that the assignment for this unit serves several purposes: (1) to give you some experience in writing a proposal; (2) to get you to start planning your term report; (3) to give your instructor a chance to work with you on your report project, to make sure you've got something workable.
-For the second and third reasons, you need to include certain specific contents in (or with) your proposal, some of which may not seem appropriate in the proposal proper.
+Remember that, in a technical writing course, the proposal assignment serves several purposes: (1) to give you some experience in writing a proposal; (2) to get you to start planning your term report; (3) to give your instructor a chance to work with you on your report project, to make sure you've got something workable.
+For the second and third reasons, you need to include certain specific contents in (or with) your proposal, some of which may not seem appropriate in a real-world proposal.
 If it doesn't fit in the proposal proper, put it in a memo to your instructor as is done in first example proposal listed at the beginning of this chapter.

 Here's a checklist of what to include somewhere in the proposal or in an attached memo to the instructor: